She was also in water, but bathing:

 Post that the same way she came back to temple.
 The Pandit Ji came and placed a sandal’s tika on her forehead.
 He worshipped her with incentives, coconut, and feed her again.
 And the moment of bye came.
 I offered her some bananas and saved a few bananas for the monkeys outside.
 Generally, she placed her trunk post having the food.
 But she wrapped me around in her trunk.
 I thought she was trying to stop me.
 But she took the rest bananas and then blessed me.

 Isn’t the ending beautiful, emotional?
 No one deserves a brutal ending like the Kerala elephant had.
-Why and what made us chose such behaviour?
+Why and what made us chose such behavior?
 Why we lose humanity?
 Both Lakshmi and the elephant were hungry.
 They should get food.
 That’s it.
 Nothing else, believe me, nothing else.
 No one should be killed in the name of food.